ncb-0/ncblog2/_work/mm.md

 * * *

-MM is a romance/sci-fi graphic novel I’ve had in the works since 2017, to be published sometime this decade.
+MM is a romance/sci-fi graphic novel with psychological themes, to be published sometime this decade.
 A5, ~200pp, B+W.

 <figure>
   <img src="{{ site.baseurl }}/assets/img/mm3.png">